zing-rsa/zmk-config/README.md

 ### Final product

 I'm so stoked with how this board turned out, from the aesthetics to the functionality it's exactly what I was aiming for.
 I'm still tweaking the keymap occasionally as I find more optimal locations for certain keys, but so far the ease of access to all the keys is awesome and I find myself using the mouse less and less.
-I've never been a fan of layers but I think the tradeoff for access to everything is worth it - basing every movement off the home row allows for a much more optimized workflow once you commit the keymap to memory.
+I have never been a big fan of layers, but at the moment I consider the tradeoff well worth it since my experience so far is that having every movement based off the same position makes for much more fluid use of the keyboard.

 ![Build Log 8](https://lh3.googleusercontent.com/u/0/drive-viewer/AFGJ81qjeiGPDkCluah6yp83OlA_TczThZwAYL1p1XmSw9QuxJnkbkebsqFCnSGEM86NBBh1Ws9nzr9qyzVc8QJslRCO93Q13A=w1778-h1080)

 #### Future plans

 - I have a set of sk6812mini-e RGB LEDs which I would like to add as back-lighting underneath each key.
-This seems to be supported by ZMK but not out of the box, so some tweaking of the code and manual bypassing on the PCB might be required to achieve what I want.
+This seems to be supported by ZMK but not out of the box(in the configuration I would like), so some tweaking of the code and physical bypassing on the PCB might be required to achieve what I want.